Home

 Do they still make Airstreams?

 Yes.
-The Airstream Factory in Jackson Center, Ohio was producing approximately thirty-seven (37) per week when we visited in September 2008.
-Airstream celebrated their 75th anniversary in 2006 and is the oldest RV manufacturer in the U.S.
+The Airstream Factory in Jackson Center, Ohio produces approximately eighty per week.
+Airstream celebrated their 85th anniversary in 2016 and is the oldest RV manufacturer in the U.S.

 Return to top